-Play+ can be switched to MIDI mode when controlling external gear.
+Play can be switched to MIDI mode when controlling external gear.
 MIDI mode is selected using [Shift] + [Audio/MIDI].
-MIDI / Synth mode is indicated by the 4 column function pads being lit purple.
-A pre-requisite to working with MIDI is to ensure that the configuration settings are applied for the desired MIDI gear setup and a MIDI device selected using (Sample).
+MIDI mode is indicated by the 4 column function pads being lit violet.
+A pre-requisite to working with MIDI is to ensure that the configuration settings are applied for the desired MIDI gear setup.
 MIDI Mode operates at a per step level.
 The parameter knob switches functionality from their faceplate labelled audio parameters to the unlabelled MIDI functions.
 The display will show the MIDI Parameter.
-Play+ can assign note data and specific channel settings at a step level to send MIDI out from the sequencer pattern.
+Play can assign note data and specific channel settings at a step level to send MIDI out from the sequencer pattern.